 Online resources for artists and the public include the COVID-19 ARTIST RESOURCE GUIDE with regularly updated local and national grants and opportunities.
-In addition to participating in national online gatherings such as the 2020 Commonfield Convening putting Miami-based artists on their national stage.
-Locust is revisiting relevant artist interviews and past projects from Locust Projects' YouTube Channel while its galleries are empty, the new blog, CLOSER LOOK, features the artists, people, stories behind Miami's longest running alternative art space.
+In addition to revisiting relevant artist interviews and past projects from Locust Projects' YouTube Channel while its galleries are empty, the new blog, CLOSER LOOK, features the artists, people, stories behind Miami's longest running alternative art space.
 Recent blogs feature artists GeoVanna Gonzalez and Christina Pettersson whose exhibitions scheduled to open April 3, 2020, have been postponed.